na-stewart/EDCTheme/README.md

 ![alt text](https://github.com/sunset-developer/EDCTheme/blob/master/img/edctimg.PNG)

 ## About
 This app was created for people who care about the aesthetic of their ship and like to modify it's colors frequently.
-Or those who just want to use the app once and have it set the colors for them automatically at a specific time of the day.

 If you plan on using the time feature of this app, it is reccomended to run the app on startup.

-It is very easy to use and I hope you really enjoy the application!
-I always could use feedback to feel free to submit a pull request and leave a star.

 ## Video Tutorial
 https://streamable.com/csalcy